 Following the 3rd suggestion above, you can use the following command to change at the database level:

 ALTER DATABASE yourdatabasename SET temp_tablespaces = 'pg_default';

-show temp_tablespaces;, or show the list of tablespaces with
+SHOW temp_tablespaces;, or show the list of available tablespaces with